MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/use-international-date-formats-in-sql-statements.md

 ---

-# Use International Date Formats in SQL Statements
+# Use international date formats in SQL statements

 You must use English (United States) date formats in SQL statements in Visual Basic.
 However, you can use international date formats in the query design grid.